Summer Faith-Justice Internships

 Interfaith Worker Justice (IWJ) is a network of people of faith that calls upon religious values in order to educate, organize, and mobilize the religious community in the United States on issues and campaigns that will improve wages, benefits, and conditions for workers, and give voice to workers, especially those in low-wage jobs.
 Interns are placed at local unions, interfaith committees, or workers’ centers across the country.
 Intern responsibilities may include outreach to the religious community on labor issues to involve them in local and national campaigns, and organizing workers who want a voice in their jobs.
 IWJ has affiliate networks in 17 cities throughout the US and requests can be made to IWJ in regards to placement.
-You could choose to live at home if your near a worker center or be sent to another city.
+You could choose to live at home if you are near a worker center or be sent to another city.

 Work in Omaha with the local Industrial Areas Foundation (IAF) Affiliate, focusing on congregational/broad-based community organizing.
 This summer the Community Action Teams that can use help and support include Mental Health, Medicaid Expansion, Immigration, and Sustainability.
 Students will work with OTOC leadership to use their skills in areas of training, accompaniment, and individual meetings.
 Office work and social media work is needed, but not the majority of this work.
 Reflection and check-in meetings with local leaders will help with reflection.
 Summer training in Omaha or California are possible.